Leslie Brooks

 Leslie Brooks (born Virginia Leslie Gettman; July 13, 1922 – July 1, 2011) was an American film actress, model and dancer.

 Early life

 Born in Lincoln, Nebraska, her parents brought her to Southern California at an early age, where around 1940 she started work as a photographic model.
-At the beginning of her showbiz career she appeared as Lorraine Gettman.
+At the beginning of her career in show business she appeared as Lorraine Gettman.

 Career

 As Leslie Brooks, she began appearing in movie bit roles for Columbia in 1941.
 Brooks started landing more sizable parts in such movies as Nine Girls (1944), Cover Girl (1944), and the lead in the film noir classic Blonde Ice (1948).
 She retired from films in 1949, but returned to make one last film in 1971.